mrfearless/creating-controls-in-assembler/using-our-control.md

 Invoke SendMessage, hSB1, SB_SETPROPERTY, @SimpleButtonBorderColorAlt, SBRGBCOLOR(27,161,226)
 ```

-As we have specified the resource id defined for our control \(`IDC_SB1`\), we can handle processing of when our control is clicked using the standard `WM_COMMAND` message in our example project's main dialog mesasge processing procedure:
+As we have specified the resource id defined for our control \(`IDC_SB1`\), we can handle processing of when our control is clicked using the standard `WM_COMMAND` message in our example project's main dialog message processing procedure:

 ```x86asm
 ...